Our story · Eugene, Oregon · Est. 2005

 Shaped by rain, old growth, and seasons that actually change.

-This landscape shows up in everything Sun & Rain Works makes: the color palette drawn from fog, forest, and harvest gold; the seasonal storytelling; the moody, weathered-but-hopeful aesthetic.
+This landscape shows up in everything Sun & Rain Works makes: the color palette drawn from fog, forest, and ripe lemon; the seasonal storytelling; the moody, weathered but hopeful aesthetic.
 It's not a style choice.
 It's where we live.

 The values behind every piece we make.